Visician VR Controllers

 Goals

-Emulate the feeling of handheld medical instruments in VR controller design
+Emulate the feeling of handheld medical instruments to improve simulation accuracy

 Make users more confident, experienced, and skilled healthcare professionals